 - Decrease in the maximum lungs capacity from 100% at the age of around 30 to around 40% over the age of 80,

-- Decrease in renal plasma flow from 100% at around 30 years of age to around 50% over 80 years of age; blood flow to other organs is also reduced,
+- Decrease in renal plasma flow from 100% at about 30 years of age to about 50% over 80 years of age; blood flow to other organs is also reduced,

 - Lowering the acidity of gastric juice,